skypjack/entt/docs/md/process.md

 Both `succeed` and `fail` accept no parameters at all.

-Note that usually users shouldn't worry about creating adaptors at all.
+Note that usually users should not worry about creating adaptors at all.
 A scheduler creates them internally, each and every time a lambda or a functor is used as a process.